open-contracting/deploy/docs/deploy/data-support.rst

 #.
 Notify RBC Group of the new domain name for the new PostgreSQL server
 #.
 Add or update the [Redash data source](https://redash.open-contracting.org/data_sources) for the new PostgreSQL server
+#.
+Add the Redash data source, if new, to the [`unrestricted` Redash group](https://redash.open-contracting.org/groups/5/data_sources)

 Create a data support replica server
 ------------------------------------